Overkill L.A.: Confusion

 Overkill's name has been a source of confusion for metal fans since a New Jersey thrash metal band of the same name released their first EP in 1984.
 Some fans of the New Jersey Overkill were disappointed upon their purchase of Triumph of the Will, thinking they'd discovered some long-lost album by their thrash metal heroes only to discover an entirely different band.

-SST retitled CD copies of Triumph of the Will to read "Overkill L.A." when they re-released it in 1992 to end the confusion and because Overkill had copyrighted the name.
+SST retitled CD copies of Triumph of the Will to read "Overkill L.A." when they re-released it in 1992 to end the confusion, and because Overkill had copyrighted the name.
 When they reunited, the band chose to use the name SST Overkill, to eliminate any sort of confusion between the New Jersey Overkill and the L.A. band.
-Joe and Kurt also considered themselves the last SST band standing, which is false since Gone and Lawndale still exist.
+Joe and Kurt also considered themselves the last SST band standing, which is incorrect since Gone and Lawndale still exist.